msantosfelipe/go-bank-transfer/README.md

     - Get list of accounts
     - Get account balance
     - Create an account
+        - Password must have between 6 and 16 characteres
+        - Accounts are created with a default balance value of 5123.56
 - Login:
     - Authenticate a user
         - The default logins/secrets are: